This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Set the Right Sponsorship Levels

 Just like you receive a variety of donation amounts from individual supporters, establish multiple levels of sponsorship for corporations to agree to.
 If you have an event with hundreds or thousands of people, make sure your sponsorship levels are high enough (such as $1,000 and up).
-You don’t want sponsorship to be priced so high that no one will want to participate, but by keeping levels elevated, sponsors will feel like this event is well run and that you have confidence in what you’re doing.
+You don’t want sponsorship to be priced so high that no one will want to participate, but by keeping levels elevated, sponsors will feel like the event is well-run and that you have confidence in what you’re doing.

 Explain Why You’re a Perfect Fit